EliteLoser/Finance/text/FundingQE.md

 financial baby step, but I see a future with sustained QE being formed here.
 Hindsight will tell if I'm blessed with foresight.
 To be continued (by the world)...

+It occurs to me that, in a sense, this article is 10 years too late, but now it recently passed the pandemic test, at least a tremendous hit.

 If a pandemic cannot break capitalism (with QE...), what can...?
 Only the person in the mirror.